wearebraid/vueformulate.com/docs/guide/validation/README.md

 ```

 Finally, if you want to write a more complex strategy, you can provide a
-function as the your `validationNameStrategy`.
+function to your `validationNameStrategy` key.
 In this case your function
 will be passed the full instance of the component.

 ```js